pinecoders/pinecoders.github.io/techniques/dsp/README.md

 <legend>Common Periodic Signals</legend>
 </p>

 Periodic signals possess characteristics such as : **frequency**, **period**, **amplitude** and **phase**.
-The **frequency** is the number of cycles made by the signal per unit time (*here samples*), the **period** represents the duration in samples of one cycle and is the reciprocal of the frequency ``1/frequency``, the amplitude is the highest absolute value of the signal and finally the **phase** is related to the position of the signal in the cycle, the phase is commonly expressed in degrees/radians.
+The **frequency** is the number of cycles made by the signal per unit of time (*here samples*), the **period** represents the duration in samples of one cycle and is the reciprocal of the frequency ``1/frequency``, the amplitude is the highest absolute value of the signal and finally the **phase** is related to the position of the signal in the cycle, the phase is commonly expressed in degrees/radians.

 <hr>

 #### Sine Wave

-The simplest periodic signal is the sine wave, with function computed in Pine Script as follows:
+The simplest periodic signal is the sine wave.
+The function is computed in Pine Script as follows:

 ```
 sinewave(period,amplitude,phase)=>